 I think black people have superpowers.
 All of them.
-This will make sense, trust me.
+Powers triggered by a single word.

-I’m sure I’ve said racist things, some intentional, some not.
-But I’ve grown over the years.
-(I’d rather admit that then flat out lie and pretend it never happened – because fuck those people who claim they’ve never sinned.)
+I’ve said other horrible things, some intentional, some not.
 Growing up, “gay” and “faggot” were common, and in such a way that no one gave them a second thought as to their origin and why they were a put down.
 Then one day, I realized that I have a cousin who is gay and she’s awesome and saying “faggot” is probably not a good habit and so, in general, I stopped.
 I’m sure I slip here and there, but it’s not something that’s in my regular vocabulary.
-Again, please, I know: I’m a saint.
 (Faggot is also apparently a bundle of sticks or something.
 Which is weird.)

-I have no proof of this, of course, but in my mind – a mind that is so white my ancestors are literally Irish and Norwegian – if I said that to a black person, I would die.
+In my mind – a mind that is so white my ancestors are Irish and Norwegian, two groups with high rates of schizophrenia, one should know – if I said it to a black person, I would die.
 It wouldn’t matter if I had a gun and they weighed 100 lbs, they would murder me.
-I’m positive this is absurd, and stupid, but I can picture it, flickering like an old movie on 8mm film, the word slipping, me realizing what I’d done, and the Incredible Hulk popping out of nowhere to kill me.
+I can picture it, flickering like an old movie on 8mm film – my own Zapruder film running in slow motion – the word slipping, me realizing what I’d done, and the Incredible Hulk popping out of nowhere to kill me.

-This isn’t to say that I call Hispanics “spic” or Jews “kike” (no idea what that one even means)(I don’t know where most of these slurs come from, actually) but I’d take my chances with kike before Nigger any day of the week.
+This isn’t to say that I call Hispanics “spic” or Jews “kike” but I’d take my chances with kike before “The N Word” any day of the week.
 I’d insult a black person any other way, just as sure as the day is long: “Mother fucker” “asshole” “butt shit” whatever, I’d let them have it.
-But Nigger?
-FUCK NO.
+But “The N Word?”